Sarunas-Lv/React_2_exam/README.md

 - "styled-components": "^5.3.3",
 - "web-vitals": "^1.1.2"

-## starting
+## Setup

 1. open terminal navigate to you 1_frontend folder and write: `npm i`
-2. deploy the app by writing in your terminal:
+2. deploy the app by writing in your terminal by running:`npm start`

-## Scripts

-In the project directory, you can run: `npm start`

 ### `npm start`